 Abdul comes to Precision from the University of Chicago, where he helped to coordinate a university-wide diversity awareness campaign and, previously, produced Summer in Washington internship programming for the newly-launched Institute of Politics.
 Additionally, Abdul has held internships at the City of Dallas Mayor's Office, the Democratic National Committee, Obama for America and the White House.

 He is a graduate of the University of Chicago and lives in Washington, DC.

 Zach helped Obama for America’s email team test, mobilize, and fundraise its way to victory as an Email Writer for President Obama’s 2012 re-election campaign.
 He spent several years beforehand running issue campaigns in Washington State and comes to Precision after a Watson Fellowship.
 Zach is a graduate of Whitman College and lives in New York City.

 She previously worked in the Insight & Engagement division of Chime Communications in London and is an alumna of the Washington Ireland Program.

 Sarah hails from Cork, Ireland and is a graduate of Trinity College Dublin with a double major degree in history and political science.

 As a rapid response writer in campaign headquarters, Ciaran helped Obama for America implement and execute its online content and social media strategies.
 He graduated from Duke University with a degree in public policy and currently lives in New York City.

-Lucy Silver is an Associate at Precision.
+Maria Rosa is an Associate at Precision.